mattmakai/fullstackpython.com/content/posts/180309-flask-docker-macos.markdown

 Adding [Docker](/docker.html) to your [Python](/why-use-python.html) and
 [Flask](/flask.html) [development environment's](/development-environments.html)
-workflow can be a bit confusing when you are just getting started working with containers.
-Let's quickly get Docker configured for developing Flask web applications on your local system.
+workflow can be a bit confusing when you are just getting started with containers.
+Let's quickly get Docker installed and configured for developing Flask web applications on your local system.

 ## Our Tools